blnkfinance/blnk/example/WalletExample.md

 ## Step 2: create customer wallet
 Assuming you have collected your customer data and have it saved in your db.
 Creating a wallet for that customer is as easy as
   - Get unique id for the newly created customer
-  - Create Saifu Balance and us the customer id as the balance id
+  - Create Blnk Balance and us the customer id as the balance id
   - Repeat this step for as many customers as you have

 ## Step 3: Credit customer wallet after a topup is made